Artful Dodger: Television

 For the 1962 BBC TV serial, Melvyn Hayes portrayed the character in a manner that reviewers described as faithful to the book's original depiction.

 In the 1980 ATV series The Further Adventures of Oliver Twist, the Dodger was played by John Fowler.
 In this sequel to Oliver Twist, Oliver, who has been sent to a Northern boarding school by Mr. Brownlow, finds that through Oliver's uncle Harry Maylie's intercession the Dodger escaped transportation to Australia and was instead enrolled in the school.
 The two friends re-unite, and when Oliver flees the school the Dodger follows him back to London after learning of a plot against him.
 Oliver is made to believe, by Noah Claypole, Noah's girlfriend Charlotte, and Mrs Carraway (Mr Brownlow's corrupt new housekeeper), that Mr. Brownlow is ill to the point of death.
 After Dodger rescues Oliver from imprisonment in the Brownlow cellar and the two are accused by Mrs. Carraway and Claypole of theft, he and Oliver are forced to take to the streets to uncover the truth, encountering Mr. Bumble, the villainous Monks and their old mentor Fagin (who had escaped execution) along the way; at the series' conclusion, Mr. Brownlow also adopts Dodger as his son along with Oliver.

 Elijah Wood also portrayed the character in the 1997 television film, which aired as part of The Wonderful World of Disney on ABC.

 In the BBC adaptation of Oliver Twist in 2007, he was played by Adam Arnold.

-In the 2023 8-part Hulu miniseries The Artful Dodger, Thomas Brodie-Sangster plays Jack Dawkins—a semi-reformed Artful Dodger in his adulthood—who goes on to become a decorated Navy officer and skilled surgeon, yet remains unable and unwilling to fully escape a life of crime.
+In the 2023 Hulu series The Artful Dodger, Thomas Brodie-Sangster plays Jack Dawkins—a semi-reformed Artful Dodger in his adulthood—who goes on to become a decorated Navy officer and skilled surgeon, yet remains unable and unwilling to fully escape a life of crime.
 The series takes place in 1850s Australia, over a decade after the events depicted in Dickens' Oliver Twist.